Why Background Acting is One of the Best Summer Jobs

 Summer break is almost here!
 For some students, that means sunshine and pool parties, but for others it means looking for summer jobs.
 Fortunately, working as a Background Actor gives you the opportunity to do both.

-A Background Actor (also called extra, background talent, and atmosphere) is someone who performs in a show in a nonspeaking role, usually in the background.
+A Background Actor is someone who performs in a show in a nonspeaking role, usually in the background.
 Background Actors are essential to making movies and TV shows feel authentic.